TszKitLo40/vim-go-ide/README.md

     :help NERDTree    View documentation for NERDTree

 # Navigating in the Tagbar
-The <F8> function key can be used to toggle the Tagbar window open/closed.
+The \<F8\> function key can be used to toggle the Tagbar window open/closed.
 To view documentation for Tagbar, enter the following while in Vim:

     :help TagBar

-# The vim-go Plugin
+# The vim-go Plugin and Tutorial
 Documentation for the vim-go plugin can be viewed by entering the following from within Vim:

     :help vim-go

+The vim-go [tutorial](https://github.com/fatih/vim-go-tutorial) can be found here: https://github.com/fatih/vim-go-tutorial

 # Information on Other Plugins Included with vimrcPlugin
 Documentation for the vimrc project can be viewed by entering the following from within Vim:

     :help vimrc

+# Browsing Colorshemes
+Don't like the colorscheme that's included?
+You can browse through over 100 colorschemes by pressing \<F12\> and scrolling using the arrow keys.
+If you find one that you prefer, you can set it as your default colorscheme by modifying the "colorscheme" setting in ~/.vim_runtime/my_configs.vim.

 # How to Modify Mappings, Colors, Behavior, etc.
 If you'd like to make changes to key mappings, colorschemes, or any behavior, you can modify or append to the **~/.vim_runtime/my_configs.vim** file.
 You can also install your own plugins by cloning the plugins to the **~/.vim_runtime/sources_non_forked directory (pathogen will automatically detect and install the new plugins.